-NEW: OFM has released their Request for Proposals (RFP) for organizations doing Census outreach work.
-Proposals are due in by Monday, July 29, 2019 at 5:30 PM.
+OFM has released their Request for Proposals (RFP) for organizations doing Census outreach work.
+The deadline for proposals to be submitted has been extended to Monday, August 5, 2019 at 5:30 PM.
 Click here for RFP details.

 For more information contact: Lisa C. McLean at Lisa.McLean@ofm.wa.gov or (360) 902-0584.

 Census Counts 2020 is a national campaign involving more than 15 organizations and community partners in more than 30 states working together to make sure that the 2020 Census is fair and accurate.